Endava/cats/docs/fuzzers/special-fuzzers/functional-fuzzer.md

 :::note
 The `checkBoolean` example also uses a [SpEL expression](/docs/advanced-topics/dynamic-values) to check that the returned `expiry` is after the current date.
 :::

+Dynamic expressions can be supplied in any section of the test case: either as input data (for example you might need a random identifier each time the test will run) in the output sections (you might want to format the response fields before storing them in a variable) or in the verify section (applying different transformations before asserting).
+Dynamic expressions can also refer variables or request/response fields internally.
+In the example above, `expiry` is a field returned in the response.
+If you want to refer a variable created in a previous test, let's call it `petName`, you can do so as: `T(org.apache.commons.lang3.StringUtils).substringAfterLast(${petName},'a')`.
+You can also refer request elements using `${request#field}`.

 Important notes:
 - `verify` parameters support Java regexes as values